 - Coaching others, so the knowledge is spread among the team members.

 You don’t need an ISO norm, going too formal or hiring extra people to implement a process.
-All you need is a wiki-style platform where you can write the steps to follow to achieve something or the decisions you’ve been making over time.
+All you need is a Git repository or a wiki-style platform where you can write the steps to follow to achieve something or the decisions you’ve been making over time.
 And, as you’ll see in the next sections, you can create a lightweight process, tailored to your needs and easy to maintain and follow.

 Continue to The Process Overview and learn how you can use meetings and lightweight docs for better organization.